kebaldwi/DNAC-TEMPLATES/LABS/LAB-1-Wired-Automation/module2-pnp.md

 ## Section 4 - PnP Claim and Onboarding Device

-At this point Cisco Catalyst Center is set up and ready for Plug and Play to onboard the first device.
-Provided the discovery and dhcp assignment are aligned, the device should when plugged in find Cisco Catalyst Center and land in the plug n play set of the devices section within the provisioning page.
+At this point Catalyst Center is set up and ready for Plug and Play to onboard the first device.
+Provided the discovery and dhcp assignment are aligned, the device should when plugged in find Catalyst Center and land in the plug n play set of the devices section within the provisioning page.

 ### Step 1 - Claiming the Device **(REQUIRED)**

 At this point you can claim the device putting it in a planned state for onboarding onto the system.
 To do this do the following:

-   1. Within Cisco Catalyst Center Navigate to **`Provision > Plug and Play`**
+   1. Within Catalyst Center Navigate to **`Provision > Plug and Play`**

       ![json](./images/DNAC-NavigatePnP.png?raw=true "Import JSON")